Road has been defined as:

 Roads depicted in private subdivision plans dated prior to January 1920 are treated as private roads unless subsequently vested in the council as public road.

-The fee of a private road not vested as public road remains with the original landowner - see Right to show frontage
+Where a private road is not vested as a public road, the fee remains with the original landowner - see Right to show frontage.

 Public roads

-A road opened or dedicated for the free right of passage of the public on foot, in a vehicle, or otherwise, (together with the right to drive stock or other animals along its length) and declared to be a public road for the purposes of the Roads Act 1993.
+A road opened or dedicated for the free right of passage of the public on foot, in a vehicle, or otherwise, (together with the right to drive stock or other animals along its length) is declared to be a public road for the purposes of the Roads Act 1993 or any other Act.
+When considering the status of public road consideration must be given to section 32B and section 145 Roads Act 1993.

 Crown roads

-A public road under the care and control Crown Lands (for the Minister Administering the Crown Lands Act 1989) which remains Crown land.
-Crown public roads include Crown Portion boundary and reserved roads.
-These roads cannot be sold.
-A Crown road can only be dealt with upon alienation from the Crown.
+A public road under the care and control of the Minister administering the Crown Land Management Act 2016 remains Crown Land.
+Crown roads include Crown Portion boundary and reserved roads.

-The Roads Act 1993 (the Act), commenced on 1 July 1993 and superseded the roads provisions of the Crown and Other Roads Act 1990, the State Roads Act 1986, the Local Government Act 1919, the Public Gates Act 1901 the Width of Roads and Lanes Act 1902 and the Traffic Safety (Lights and Hoardings) Act 1951.
+The Roads Act 1993 commenced on 1 July 1993 and superseded the roads provisions of the Crown and Other Roads Act 1990, the State Roads Act 1986, the Local Government Act 1919, the Public Gates Act 1901, the Width of Roads and Lanes Act 1902 and the Traffic Safety (Lights and Hoardings) Act 1951.

-It sets out procedures for opening and closing public roads, and establishes the authorities responsible for roads, ie the Roads and Maritime Services (RMS), the council of a local government area, Lord Howe Island Board or Crown Lands on behalf of the Minister Administering the Crown Lands Act 1989.
-Key Provisions include:
+It sets out procedures for opening and closing public roads, and for selling Crown roads without the requirment for closure.
+The Roads Act 1993 also establishes the authorities responsible for roads, i.e. Transport for NSW (formerly the Roads and Maritime Services (RMS)), the council of a local government area, Lord Howe Island Board, the Minister administering the Crown Land Management Act 2016 or any other specified public authority.

-• road opening applications by councils will be lodged directly with NSW LRS
+- road openings in accordance with Part 2 Division 1 Roads Act 1993 by councils will be lodged with NSW LRS

-• only roads authorities may apply to close a road.
-Applications must be made to Crown Lands.
+- only a roads authority may close a road.
+Applications must be made to Crown Lands:

 Road authorities

 A road authority is responsible for the functions conferred on it by the Roads Act 1993 and any other Act or law.
+The Roads Act establishes who the relevant roads authority for the different categories of roads, see sections 7, 145 and 146 Roads Act 1993.
 Road authorities include:

 Local councils

-The Local Council is the roads authority for all public roads within its Local Government area, except for any freeway, Crown public road, or any public road declared to be under the control of some other authority e.g. the Sydney Harbour Foreshore Authority.
-The public roads are vested in fee simple in the Local Councils see s.145(3) Roads Act 1993.
+The local council is the roads authority for all public roads within its Local Government area, except for any freeway, Crown road, or any public road declared to be under the control of some other authority e.g. the Place Management Authority (formerly the Sydney Foreshore Authority).
+The public roads are vested in fee simple in the local councils see section 145(3) Roads Act 1993.

-Crown Lands, on behalf of the Minister Administering the Crown Lands Act 1989, is the roads authority for all Crown public roads.
-All Crown public roads and all public roads outside a local government area, except for freeways, are vested in fee simple in the Crown as Crown land see s.145(2 and 4) Roads Act 1993.
-This also applies to public roads in the unincorporated area in the Western Division of the State.
+The Minister administering the Crown Land Management Act 2016, is the roads authority for all Crown roads.
+All Crown roads and all public roads outside a local government area, except for freeways, are vested in fee simple in the Crown as Crown land, see sections 145(2) and (4) Roads Act 1993.
+This includes public roads in the unincorporated area in the Western Division of the State.

 Lord Howe Island Board

 All roads on Lord Howe Island are administered by the Lord Howe Island Board.
-See s.263 Roads Act 1993.
+See section 263 Roads Act 1993.

 Specified public authorities